Jacques Balmat

-Description
+Early life and education

+Jacques Balmat was born in 1762 in the Chamonix valley in Savoy, at this time part of the Kingdom of Sardinia.
+He was a hunter and collector of crystals.

+Career

-A chamois hunter and collector of crystals, Balmat completed the first ascent of Mont Blanc with physician Michel-Gabriel Paccard on 8 August 1786.
+On 8 August 1786 Balmat completed the first ascent of Mont Blanc with physician Michel-Gabriel Paccard.
 For this feat, King Victor Amadeus III gave him the honorary title du Mont Blanc.